Jen Coon is interested in printmaking as a way of generating interesting marks and unique works on paper that have much in common with painting.

-Jen is originally from Western New York and holds a BFA from the State University of New York at Purchase.
-There, she focused on figuration through drawing, painting, woodcut, and stone lithography.
-Her experiences at art school established lifelong work habits of meditative attention, self-reflection, and aesthetic rigor.
-She also credits her Purchase experience with fostering an understanding of the expansive potential of self-expression: "I was encouraged to question identity and social constructs at a time (during the '80's) when manifestations of queerness and otherness were far more stigmatized and marginalized.
-I think this lives in my practice as a searching, restless approach to process and point of view."
-(JC)
+Originally from Western NY, she holds a BFA from the State University of New York at Purchase.
+Growing up, she came to question identity and social constructs at a time (during the '80's) when manifestations of Queerness and “otherness” were more stigmatized and marginalized.
+This mindset continues to inform her searching, restless approach to process and point of view.

 It stretches my imagination to design and develop a print; to carve a block or ink a surface with the aim of generating particular shapes and marks, which I then puzzle into a composition.

-It exercises my problem solving skills to respond to the unexpected -- which is known to happen in printmaking!
+It exercises my problem solving skills to respond to the unexpected -- which is simply a built-in component of printmaking!
 The end result may be a sensuous, graphic conjuring of three dimensional surface (a tabletop marked with fingerprints and cup rings -- and whatever emotions that may carry) or a more complex conjuring of ideas through use of pattern, language, photographs, household objects, or articles of clothing.

 I want to find out what can happen in this moment of recording a surface; what presence or action can be implied or postulated.
 The actions of preparing and pressing an object can raise ideas in and of themselves.
 These forces can cause physical change to the block, which can become a kind of documentary.

-I try to keep the process methodical enough to support the opposing goals of repetition and exploration, which results in serial, related but unique monoprints.
+I try to keep the process flexible enough to support repeatability (when desired) as well as risk-taking and discovery.
 I find the work to be an absorbing feedback loop that demands not only skill and ingenuity, but courage and poetic imagination.

 "...Everything she does is so deliberate and well-crafted... in the quality of the inking, in the presswork, in the attention to the surfaces Jen chooses to print.
 Invariably, these bear the marks of life.
 They have lived as wood, been used as crates, or tables, been worn as clothes, as skin.
 They are skin.
 Jen [captures] in ink these everyday surfaces... through the tactile equivalent of a kiss.
 I have accused Jen of wanting to print everything, but what I mean is, everything in its ongoing daily-ness.
 It is as if she were determined to keep a diary in the form of prints."